 What if you're having trouble keeping up with work because of your multiple sclerosis?

-Michael: See if you can work from home.
+Nora: See if you can work from home.
 That could be considered a reasonable accommodation under the ADA.

 For example, I counseled a woman who works with a major company and manages vendor accounts.
-This is something she can do from home—and she lives an hour away from work.
+This is something she can do from home — and she lives an hour away from work.
 And her computer is set up for it.

 If she were to fall behind at work because of absences, working from home to stay caught up could be considered a reasonable accommodation.